The Department of Environmental Studies

 - Local governments as GIS analysts, emergency managers, natural resource managers, and environmental policy analysts, and more

 - Private sector as environmental analysts, environmental consultants, sustainability officers, health & safety officers, entrepreneurs, and more

 - Non-profit sector as community organizers, educators, environmental communicators, environmental interpreters, policy advocates, environmental justice advocates, and more

 - Others continue their studies in education, law, natural resource management, public administration, and community development.

 Students, faculty, and staff in the Department of Environmental Studies examine interacting social and natural systems.
 Our curriculum, which creates direct dialogue between the social sciences, natural sciences, and humanities, is designed to help students make the intellectual connections and gain the practical skills necessary for building socially just and environmentally sustainable futures.

 Through the integration of the natural sciences, social sciences, and allied professions, the Department of Environmental Studies at the College of the Environment endeavors to educate problem solvers who are able to meet the social and environmental challenges of our times.

-For more information on our bachelor and graduate degree options, please see:
+For more information about our department, please see:

 General Contact Information